Department of Nursing & Public Health

 Investigation of the social, epidemiological, behavioral, educational, and administrative factors related to planning health programs and the procedures and methods for health program evaluation.
 Prerequisite(s): junior standing.
 (Spring)

-Methods, techniques, and resources used in advocacy and implementing in public health programs.
+Methods, techniques, and resources used in the implementation of public health programs.
 Requires field-based work.
 Prerequisite(s): PH 3140/5140; junior standing.
 (Fall)

 PH 3160.
 Community and Public Health — 3 hrs.